 Option 2: Built-in parental controls

 Both iPhone and Android have built-in content restriction tools.
-They’re not marketed for adults managing their own behavior, but they work.
+They are marketed for family safety, and they still work for adults managing their own behavior.

 iPhone (Screen Time):